nishjeki/nishjeki.github.io/_posts/2016-04-12-Keeping house cool in summer.md

 disqus: true
 layout: post
 title: Keeping house cool in summer
+description: Keeping house cool in summer with windows and curtains and without air conditioner or air cooler.
 ---

 Now that I started living at home full time, the first issue I faced is the heat in this summer.